First Time User? Sign Up Now

 Wilms tumor is a curable disease in most affected children.
 Since the 1980s, the 5-year survival rate for Wilms tumor with favorable histology (FH) has been consistently above 90%.
 This favorable outcome occurred despite reductions in the length of therapy, dose of radiation, extent of fields irradiated, and the percentage of patients receiving radiation therapy.

 Wilms tumor in patients older than 16 years is rare, with an incidence rate of less than 0.2 cases per 1 million per year.
 In Europe, the median age at diagnosis for adult patients with Wilms tumor (defined as age >15 years) is 34 years; however, patients older than 60 years have been reported.
+Three percent of Wilms tumors occur in adults.
 Wilms tumor represents less than 1% of all renal tumors in adults and may be an unexpected finding after nephrectomy for presumed renal cell carcinoma, which is the most common adult renal cancer.

-The outcome for adults is inferior to the outcome for children.
-In an analysis of patients with Wilms tumor in the Surveillance, Epidemiology, and End Results (SEER) database, adults (n = 152) had a statistically worse OS (69% vs. 88%; P < .001) than did pediatric patients (n = 2,190).
-Better results have been reported for adults when they are treated in pediatric trials.
+The outcome for adolescent and young adult (AYA) patients (aged 15 to 39 years) is inferior to the outcome for children.
+In an analysis of patients with Wilms tumor in the Surveillance, Epidemiology, and End Results (SEER) database, AYA patients (n = 104) had a statistically worse 5-year OS (69% vs. 94%; P < .001) than did pediatric patients (n = 2,574).[Level of evidence: 3iA] Better results have been reported for adults when they are treated in pediatric trials.
 The National Wilms Tumor Study (NWTS) Group reported the outcomes for adult patients with Wilms tumor from the NWTS-1, -2, and -3 trials.
-The 3-year OS rate for adults on the NWTS-1 trial was 24% (compared with 74% in children) and improved to a 5-year OS rate of 82.6% on the NWTS-3 trial, although the number of adult patients treated on each trial was 31 or fewer.[142,143,144] The data suggest that many adults with Wilms tumor, if treated appropriately, can expect to be cured, especially if the tumor has not spread and/or is completely resected.
+The 3-year OS rate for adults on the NWTS-1 trial was 24% (compared with 74% in children) and improved to a 5-year OS rate of 82.6% on the NWTS-3 trial, although the number of adult patients treated on each trial was 31 or fewer.[156,157,158] These data suggest that many adults with Wilms tumor, if treated appropriately, can expect to be cured, especially if the tumor has not spread and/or is completely resected.
 The inferior outcome of the adult patients may be the result of differences in tumor biology between children and adults, incorrect diagnosis, inadequate staging (e.g., more likely to be staged as localized disease or to not receive lymph node sampling), undertreatment/poor compliance (e.g., not receiving radiation therapy), unfamiliarity of medical oncologists and pathologists with Wilms tumors in adults (possibly leading to diagnostic error and delay), delays in initiating the appropriate risk-adapted therapy, and lack of specific treatment protocols for adults.
+For adults with refractory or recurrent disease, screening for potential therapeutic targets in the tumor should be considered.

 Histologic Findings in Wilms Tumor